Home-Is-Where-You-Hang-Your-Hack/sensor.goveetemp_bt_hci/info.md

 {% if installed or pending_update %}

+**<u>NOTICE Jul, 15,2021</u>:**
+**Govee support has been added to [Passive BLE Monitor integration](https://github.com/custom-components/ble_monitor) as of version 4.1.0.**

+For any new users I would strongly suggest using that integration.
+BLE Monitor has better support Bluetooth support (including Intel NUC), more sensors and sensor discovery so there is no longer a need to list MAC addresses.

+Existing users: I will continue to support this component for the foreseeable future but new development will likely only occur for [Passive BLE Monitor integration](https://github.com/custom-components/ble_monitor).
+Sadly, you will not be able to use both components at the same time.

+Thank you @Ernst79 for adding the Govee devices.
+Ultimately, it makes more sense for you, the end users, to have one component that does everything well and to pool development resources to ensure issues can be resolved quickly.

 ## 0.10.0
 **Feat:**
   - **Minimum and maximum temperature configurable.**  Base on [SteveOnorato/moat_temp_hum_ble](https://github.com/SteveOnorato/moat_temp_hum_ble/).
 Thank you @SteveOnorato